Vulnerable Adults Safeguarding Policy

 8. Reporting procedures

-10. Confidentiality
+9. Confidentiality

-11. Guidance for an employer dealing with an allegation of abuse of a vulnerable adult
+10. Guidance for an employer dealing with an allegation of abuse of a vulnerable adult

 1. Introduction

-Connections Arts Centre is fully committed to safeguarding the well-being of vulnerable adults by protecting them from physical, sexual, psychological, financial, discriminatory abuse and neglect.
-Connections Arts Centre accepts that in all matters concerning vulnerable adults, the welfare and protection of such adults in paramount.
+Connections Arts Centre is fully committed to safeguarding the well-being of vulnerable adults by protecting them from physical, sexual, psychological, financial, and discriminatory abuse and neglect.
+Connections Arts Centre accepts that in all matters concerning vulnerable adults, the welfare and protection of such adults is paramount.
 As we work directly with vulnerable adults using our services, we consider it vital that we are fully compliant with all relevant safeguarding guidance and legislation.

-2. Safe guarding vulnerable adults’ statement
+2. Safeguarding vulnerable adults’ statement

 3. A Vulnerable Person